AlphaTechnolog/AlphaTechnolog/README.md

 # Gabriel Guerra (AlphaTechnolog)

 Hello!
-My name is Gabriel Guerra (@AlphaTechnolog) and i have 15 years old
+My name is Gabriel Guerra (@AlphaTechnolog) and I'm 15 years old

 I work as webdev and i have 5 years of experience, i'm using linux since 4 years and i'm in really love with that